Soulbringer

 Soulbringer is a fantasy RPG developed by Gremlin Interactive and published by Interplay Entertainment and Infogrames in 2000.
 It was later packed and shipped in combination with Interplay's Planescape: Torment.

 Plot

-It starts off with the story of a young man arriving in a town called Madrigal to find his uncle Andrus, who is the man's only remaining family member after his father died.
-However, the protagonist is soon caught in the middle of strange bandit activity around town and then drawn into escalating political and supernatural strife across the world.
+The game starts off with the story of a young man arriving in a town called Madrigal to find his uncle Andrus, who is the man's only remaining family member after his father died.
+The protagonist is soon caught in the middle of strange bandit activity around town and then drawn into escalating political and supernatural strife across the world.
 During the game, it is revealed that the hero is a reincarnation of a powerful being whose purpose is to defeat a group of ancient demons known as Revenants.
 Even though forgotten, the Revenants are secretly standing behind all major conflicts and problems encountered.
 The hero has to reawaken his past-life powers, travel to parallel worlds and ultimately trap the Revenants within the mystical Well of Souls.

 The game includes both a good and an evil ending.